phil-work/Documentation/SMTPeter/en/bounce-handling.md

 # Bounce handling

-When you send out email, you receive all sorts of bounce messages too.
+When you send out email, you also receive all sorts of bounce messages.
-Amongst these messages are delivery status notifications for addresses that no longer exists, out-of-office replies from people who are on holiday, confirmation messages ("thank you for your email") and all sort of other automatically generated replies.
+Amongst these messages are delivery status notifications for addresses that no longer exist, out-of-office replies from people who are on holiday, confirmation messages ("thank you for your email") and all sort of other automatically generated replies.